ESIPFed/data-help-desk/docs/for_organizers/people_and_support/supporting_volunteers.md

 ---
 layout: page
-title: How to support volunteers
+title: Supporting volunteers
-parent: Roles and tasks
+parent: People & support
-nav_order: 2
+nav_order: 8
 has_toc: false
 ---

-# How to Support Volunteers
+# Supporting Volunteers

 Hosts of a data help desk can support their volunteers in numerous ways.
 By proactively offering example questions and categories, ensuring clear schedules